All Local Conserved Quantities of the One-Dimensional Hubbard Model: S3. Proof of conservation law of

-In this case, the contributions to the cancellation of $\dvx$ in $\bck{Q_k,H}$ comes only from $\bck{Q^{j-1}_k,H_\int}$ because $Q^j_k$ does not have the diagram of land number $1$ by the fix of freedom to add lower $Q_{k'<k}$.
+The contributions to the cancellation of $\dvx$ in $\bck{Q_k,H}$ comes only from $\bck{Q^{j-1}_k,H_\int}$ because $Q^j_k$ $(j\geq 1)$ does not include the diagram with a unit number of $1$, given our normalization that fixes the freedom to add lower-order charges $Q_{k'<k}$.
 The contributions to the cancellation of $\dvx$ are

-where we used $C^{j,m-1}_{n,0}\paren{0;l}=C^{j,m-1}_{n,0}\paren{l;0}$ from \eqref{LRswap} and we have proved $\widetilde{D}^{k,j,m}_{n,d,g}(\dvx)=0$.
+where we used $C^{j,m-1}_{n,0}\paren{0;l}=C^{j,m-1}_{n,0}\paren{l;0}$ from~\eqref{eq:LRswap} and we have proved $\widetilde{D}^{k,j,m}_{n,d,g}(\dvx)=0$.